Saroj Kumari Gaurihar: Early life and education

 Gaurihar was born in 1929 to Jagan Prasad Rawat and Satyavati Rawat in Kacheri Ghat locality of Agra, Uttar Pradesh.
 She completed her education with an MA and LLB.

 Career

 In 1968, Gaurihar was the President of the All India Braj Sahitya Parishad.
-She was elected as an MLA from Chandla Assembly constituency, where she held her post of legislator from 1967 to 1972.
+She was elected as an MLA from Chandla Assembly constituency, where she held her legislator post from 1967 to 1972.
 He also made a lot of efforts to develop the area during her tenure as an MLA.